lnls-dig/dmm7510-epics-ioc/README.md

 2. The second step is to edit the IOC startup script (*iocBoot/iocdmm7510/st.cmd*) to provide the multimeter network address to asynDriver and make sure that the multimeter *.db* file is loaded with the right prefixes and communication port.
 The *IOC Settings* section, in the beggining of the *st.cmd* file, defines the key macro substitution strings for the script.

-The DMM7510 network address should be inserted in the following line:
+    1. Insert the DMM7510 network address in the following line:

 ```
 # DMM7510 IP address -------------------------